Southbank (West) - South Wharf

 Population growth drivers in Southbank (West) - South Wharf are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Southbank (West) - South Wharf's population was around 8,501 as of Nov 2025.
-This reflected an increase of 2,038 people (31.5%) since the 2021 Census, which reported a population of 6,463 people.
-The change was inferred from the estimated resident population of 7,866 from the ABS as of June 2024 and an additional 430 validated new addresses since the Census date.
-This level of population equated to a density ratio of 10,001 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Southbank (West) - South Wharf's growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 92.2% of overall population gains during recent periods.
+Southbank (West) - South Wharf's population was around 7,921 as of Feb 2026.
+This reflected an increase of 1,458 people since the 2021 Census, which reported a population of 6,463 people.
+The change was inferred from the estimated resident population of 7,866 in June 2024 and an additional 33 validated new addresses since the Census date.
+This level of population equated to a density ratio of 9,318 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Southbank (West) - South Wharf's growth of 22.6% since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 92.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the area expected to expand by 6,118 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 64.5% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Looking ahead, exceptional growth was predicted over the period, with the area expected to expand by 6,118 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 76.5% in total over the 17 years.

 Frequently Asked Questions - Population